jwmullally/dracut-iscsi-target/README.md

 - Boot the client/initiator host using the CD or USB key.

-- After configuring the network and iSCSI target, the client should now begin booting into the target's OS.
+- After the initrd configures the network and iSCSI initiator, the target's exported block devices will be available on the initiator host, and the the target's OS should begin booting as normal.

 ## FAQ

-### Why Dracut?
+### Why use Dracut for the iSCSI target?

-Dracut already supports booting as an iSCSI Initiator pretty well.
+Dracut already supports booting as an iSCSI Initiator as a main feature.
 To serve the OS disk as an iSCSI target requires running a small Linux OS from memory, with access to the disks and network interface.
-Since Dracut is all about building initrd images and supporting disk access, it is ideally suited for this use case.
+Since Dracut is all about building initrd images with disk and network support, it is ideally suited for this use case.
 In this situation, instead of doing a regular boot, we simply start the iSCSI target and halt the regular boot process.
-An added bonus is that we can use the same update-to-date kernel and initrd for both initiator and target, even when the kernel is updated.
+An added bonus is that we can use the same up-to-date kernel and initrd for both initiator and target, even when the kernel is updated.

 ### How can I use bootnet0 as a regular network interface?

 By default, the IP configuration for the target and initiator is a private point-to-point link.
-If the network interface you are using for the iSCSI connection is also the one you want to use as a regular network connection, you can add DHCP to this interface with the following:
+If the network interface you are using for the iSCSI connection is also the one you want to use as a regular Ethernet network connection, you can add DHCP to this interface with the following:

     rm -f /etc/sysconfig/network-scripts/ifcfg-bootnet0
     nmcli con reload
     nmcli con mod bootnet0 ipv4.method auto
     nmcli con up bootnet0

+Be careful not to bring down the `bootnet0` interface, as this will prevent the iSCSI connection from working and will crash the OS.
+This is equivilant to unplugging the harddrive from a running system.

 ### Do kernel upgrades work if I am running under the initiator?